"...Bugg's jewellery embodies an expression of solidity, groundedness and finesse"

 Known for pushing the boundaries of jewellery design, her practice merges traditional craftsmanship with emerging technologies, embedding NFC tags, QR codes, and AI to create objects that hold memory, message, and meaning.
 Her private commissions include a QR-activated brooch for David Walsh, and her work often engages with community, philosophical, ecological, and deeply personal themes.

 Recent accolades include recipient of the Women’s Art Prize Tasmania (2023) and finalist in the Woollahra Small Sculpture Prize (2024).
-Inaugral winner of The Bridge Arts Prize (2025) She is regularly invited to speak and contribute to public discourse around art, ethics, and the future of design, appearing on ABC Radio, speaking at the Women in Design colloquium, and serving on the advisory committee for the thylacine de-extinction initiative led by Professor Andrew Pask. and Michelle Dracoulis.
+Inaugral winner of The Bridge Arts Prize (2025) She is regularly invited to speak and contribute to public discourse around art, ethics, and the future of design, appearing on ABC Radio, speaking at the Women in Design colloquium, and serving on the advisory committee for Colossal Bioscience's thylacine de-extinction initiative led by Professor Andrew Pask and Michelle Dracoulis.

 Continually pushing the boundaries of jewellery, Emma creates artefacts for future generations that document what it means to be human in this era.